John-v77/Watch-Crypto/README.md

 # Watch-Crypto
-An application help you keep track of Crypto currencies
+An application that helps you keep track of Crypto currencies